 · Much of my work involves some kind of resampling (either bootstrapping or permutation-based), and often studies problems involving multiple testing.

 · Collaborative Work with researchers in various areas.
 Recent areas of collaboration include Interactive Arts and Technology, Medicine, Wildlife Ecology and Biology, Agriculture, and Veterinary Medicine.

 · A detailed CV is available here (pdf format) .

 · While I am chair of the department, I will have reduced involvement in Statistical Consulting.
 Consulting services for SFU Surrey will be handled through Ian Berkovitz at the Burnaby office of the SFU Statistical Consulting Service.
 Contact him at ijb “at” sfu “dot” ca to arrange an appointment, or read here to find out more!

-· The best time to contact me for statistical consulting is in the planning phase of the study.
-I can help to avert a disaster much more easily than I can help to recover from one.
+· The best time to contact us for statistical consulting is in the planning phase of the study.
+We can help to avert a disaster much more easily than we can help to recover from one.

 I have taught a variety of courses:

 · Graduate Level Statistics (Modern Applied Statistics (Statistical Learning), Bootstrapping, Linear Models and Messy Data, Multiple Testing and Multiple Comparisons, Lifetime Data Analysis)

 · Upper-Level Applications Courses (Categorical Data Analysis, Design of Experiments, Applied Linear Models)